tfpauly/privacy-proxy/draft-pauly-intarea-proxy-config-pvd.md

 issues an HTTP GET request for the well-known PvD URI (".well-known/pvd") {{PVDDATA}}
 and the host authority of the proxy.
-This is applicable for both proxies that are identified by a host and port only (such as SOCKS proxies and HTTP CONNECT proxies) and proxies that are identified by a URL.
+This is applicable for both proxies that are identified by a host and port only (such as SOCKS proxies and HTTP CONNECT proxies) and proxies that are identified by a URI.

 For example, a client would issue the following request for the PvD associated with "https://proxy.example.org/masque{?target_host,target_port}":